Christchurch Symphony Orchestra

 The Christchurch Symphony Orchestra (CSO) is the largest professional orchestra in the South Island of New Zealand, based in the city of Christchurch.
 It was established in 1958 as the John Ritchie String Orchestra, due to the vision and encouragement of Christchurch composer John Ritchie.
 It was renamed the Christchurch Civic Orchestra four years later in 1962, and has used its current name since 1974.

 Currently, the CSO has an established core of principal and tenured players with additional contracted casual players.
 The orchestra performs in over fifty concerts a year including performances for the Royal New Zealand Ballet, Southern Opera, Christchurch City Council events, the National Concerto Competition and the Adam International Cello Festival and Competition.
 The CSO repertoire presents a wide range of classical, pops and contemporary musical styles.
 The orchestra also works with primary and secondary schools throughout the South Island with its Community Engagement Programme.

 The Chief Conductor since 2015 is the Australian conductor Benjamin Northey.

-Bic Runga has recorded an album with the CSO, Live in Concert with the Christchurch Symphony.

-The orchestra has collaborated with a range of artists, including the Adults in 2012, Anika Moa and Julia Deans in 2015, and Tiki Taane, Big Sima, and Tali in 2021.
+History

+Early history

+Christchurch radio station 3YA supported a broadcast orchestra between 1934 and 1959, and other orchestras were formed at various times for special events, but by the late 1950s there was enough talent and interest in Christchurch to form a more permanent orchestra group.
+University lecturer John Ritchie formed the John Ritchie String Orchestra in 1959, modelled after the Alex Lindsay String Orchestra of Wellington, which was itself modelled after the Boyd Neel String Orchestra from the United Kingdom.
+When the 3YA orchestra closed down later that year a number of local choral groups needed a replacement orchestra to accompany them in practice and performance.
+The JRSO — augmented with wind instruments — was suggested as the basis for forming a permanent civic orchestra by the Civic Music Council and the Musician's Union.
+By February 1961 local councils had agreed to help fund the group and the Christchurch Civic Orchestra Foundation was formed.
+The first full performance of the CCO was at the Civic Theatre on 19 November 1962.